 Once you know what is important to you, it’s time to look at that lists of tasks again.
 See how each aspect of your job contributes (or doesn’t) to your purpose and values.
 This might help you understand why some of your work sparks joy, and help you maximize that.

 For example, let’s say you love knowing you’re helping customers.
 You could set up some ways to be reminded of your impact on customers during your day, prioritize the work you do that has the biggest impact on customers, and learn more about your customers’ challenges.

 The Bonusly team keeps the impact of our work front of mind with the “Bonusly Love Bot”, which posts in Slack every Monday.

 If the KonMari method has helped you spark joy at work, we’d love to hear about it!
-Tag us on social media or write to us at email@example.com.
+Tag us on social media leave a comment.
 We’d love to see a desk before and after!